KaraNoreyni/vehicle-routing-solver/README.md

 # How it's work ?
- Just clone this repo and npm i in it , test it directly in the console and do : const test = document.createElement('test-resolve-button') document.body.appendChild(test)
+ Just clone this repo and npm i in it , add your google map api key, test it directly in the browser console and do : const test = document.createElement('test-resolve-button');
+  document.body.appendChild(test)
  And just click on it and see magic happen